-Beauty spots hit their fashion peak in the 18th century and the 1950s.
+Beauty marks hit their fashion peak in the 18th century and the 1950s.
 If you have no beauty spot of your own, use our vintage style tips to create one.

 PLUS: Use our 18th century beauty guide to position your beauty spot according to your inner personality!

-Sadly, most people googling for beauty spots these days are trying to remove them.
-It’s a shame, because a beauty spot is a marvellous thing.
-It’s the staple of a vintage bombshell look, for a start!
-But beauty spots have been considered alluring well before the fifties and Marilyn Monroe… even going back to the Roman Empire.
+Sadly, too many people searching online for beauty marks these days are trying to remove them.
+It’s a shame, because a beauty mark is a marvellous thing.
+It’s the staple of a vintage bombshell look, for a start.
+But beauty marks have been considered alluring well before the fifties and Marilyn Monroe.
+Their mystique can be traced back to the Roman Empire.

-A beauty spot occurring naturally on your face is a mole by the name of ‘melanocytic nevus’.
-This fortunately looks more attractive than it sounds!
-No-one knows quite why a little spot on your face has been invested with such allure over the centuries.
+A beauty mark occurring naturally on your face is a mole by the name of ‘melanocytic nevus’.
+No-one knows quite why a little mark on your face has been invested with such allure over the centuries.
 Perhaps it’s because beauty marks draw attention to the eyes, cheeks and lips to give them increased visual impact.

 Dita Von Teese wins.
 Again.

-Roman women applied their beauty spots with kohl.
-Alternatively, they pasted tiny alum leather patches in both round and cresecent shapes onto their face.
+Roman women applied their beauty marks with kohl.
+Alternatively, they pasted tiny alum leather patches in both round and crescent shapes onto their face.
 They did this to conceal blemishes, in patterns which became increasingly intricate.
-A bit like face lace today!
+A bit like face lace today.
+Mm, face lace.

 Those incorrigible 18th Century aristocrats used fake beauty marks to: